larsniem/keyshot-scripting-debugging/README.md

 pydevd.mapping_patches = {"<string>": os.path.basename(__file__)}

 pydevd.settrace('localhost', port=15678, stdoutToServer=True, stderrToServer=True, suspend=True)

+try:

+    # Main

+except Exception as e:
+    print(e)
+finally:
+    pydevd.stoptrace()
 ````

+   - Running the script and the PyCharm remote debugging server is not avialable results in an exception.
+   - "suspend" ensures the debugger works probably and stops at calling "set_trace".
+As a result of setting it to False Breakpoints won't hit everytime...
+   - You should make sure the script disconnects from the PyCharm debugging server.
+So use "try" and "finally" to ensure this.
+Otherwise the rerunning the script will may not hit breakpoints.

 6. Start the remote debugging server in PyCharm and run the script to debug.
 Now the breakpoints should be hitted.